Movsar Evloev: Ultimate Fighting Championship

-Evloev was scheduled to make his promotional debut against Muin Gafurov on April 20, 2019, at UFC Fight Night: Overeem vs. Oleinik.
+Evloev was scheduled to make his promotional debut against Muin Gafurov on April 20, 2019, at UFC Fight Night 149.
 However, Gafurov withdrew and was replaced by Seung Woo Choi.
 Evloev won the fight by unanimous decision.

 Evloev was then scheduled to face Mike Grundy on August 31, 2019, at UFC Fight Night 157.
 However, Grundy pulled out of the bout due to injury and was then set to be replaced by Zhenhong Lu.
 However, just hours before the fight, Lu pulled out after suffering a cut.

 In his second UFC appearance, Evloev faced Enrique Barzola on October 26, 2019, at UFC Fight Night 162.
 He won the fight by unanimous decision.

 Evloev was then slated to face Douglas Silva de Andrade on March 7, 2020, at UFC 248.
 However, Andrade pulled out of the fight and was set to be replaced by Jamall Emmers.
 However, Evloev pulled out of the contest for unknown reasons.

-Evloev faced Mike Grundy on July 26, 2020, at UFC on ESPN: Whittaker vs. Till.
+Evloev faced Mike Grundy on July 26, 2020, at UFC on ESPN 14.
 He won the fight by unanimous decision.

 Evloev was scheduled to face Nate Landwehr on December 5, 2020, at UFC on ESPN 19 However, on the day of the fight, the bout was cancelled after Evloev tested positive for COVID-19.

 Evloev faced Nik Lentz, replacing Mike Grundy, at UFC 257 on January 24, 2021.
 He won the fight via split decision.
 26 out of 26 media outlets scored the bout for Evloev.

 Evloev faced Hakeem Dawodu on June 12, 2021, at UFC 263.
 He won the fight via unanimous decision.

 Evloev was expected to face Ilia Topuria on January 22, 2022, at UFC 270.
 However, Evloev withdrew from the bout after a positive COVID-19 test and was replaced by Charles Jourdain.

 Evloev faced Dan Ige on June 4, 2022, at UFC Fight Night 207.
 He won the fight via unanimous decision.